Take a quick look

 - Check the application deadline for the programme chosen!

 - Application forms and other relevant material can be downloaded from the respective university website.

 - The Admission procedures vary for different universities and for different programmes.

 - Check about these with the university of your choice or your supervisor.

 - Make sure you have a valid passport!

 - Step 4

 - Apply for a student visa as soon as you have the admission letter, as the procedure can take 8 to 12 weeks.
 The German Embassy and the Consulates require proof of funding for the first year of studies.
+At this stage make sure if you need to get the APS certificate (www.aps-india.de) that some universities/host professors may insist upon.
 To find out where you should apply for a visa, visit the website of the Germany Embassy in your country.